Last updated on January 29th, 2021 at 04:09 pm

 Before answering that question, several other questions have to be discussed.
 What State or States do you have employees in and do those States have medical marijuana laws and/or recreational marijuana laws?
-Do you have DOT regulated employees?
-Do you have employees in safety sensitive position?
-Do you have a drug free workplace policy?
+Do you have DOT-regulated employees?
+Do you have employees in safety-sensitive positions?
+Do you have a drug-free workplace policy?

 So regarding medical marijuana, ask what is your company policy – a decision has to be made.
 Easy decision if you are in those States with no medical marijuana laws and for DOT regulated employees – marijuana is prohibited.
 In medical marijuana States you will have to decide if you will prohibit use of marijuana or allow it.
 Perhaps you will prohibit use of marijuana for safety sensitive employees and allow it for non-safety sensitive employees.
 Maybe your decision for non-DOT drug testing is to drop marijuana from you testing panel; but first check that perhaps this is in violation of a State law in your State.
 For DOT regulated employees, all use of marijuana is prohibited regardless of State law.

 Court cases in many States have upheld employers’ rights to maintain drug free workplace policies that prohibit the use of marijuana as a condition of employment.
 But put this policy in writing or forget about winning any challenge.
 Very recently court cases in Connecticut, Massachusetts and Rhode Island have sent messages to employers to stop and consider each medical marijuana situation as perhaps the applicant or employee has a disability and the use of marijuana would be a protected accommodation.
 Don’t just refuse to hire or terminate employment without looking at the entire situation and all the facts.